Bifidobacterium animalis subsp. lactis (BB-12 / HN019)

 3

-Pooled across 12 pediatric RCTs.
+Pooled across 12 pediatric clinical trials.

 BB-12-containing products reduced incidence of common acute illnesses (URI, GI infections) by approximately 25-30%.
 Reduced school/daycare absenteeism.
 Effects most consistent for upper respiratory infections.
 Note: many studies used BB-12 in combination with other probiotics (multistrain) — pure BB-12 effects may be smaller in isolation.